filamentphp/filament/packages/tables/docs/07-testing.md

 });
 ```

-To search individual columns, you can pass an array of searches to  `searchTableColumns()`
+To search individual columns, you can pass an array of searches to `searchTableColumns()`:

 ```php
 use function Pest\Livewire\livewire;